johnbrc/MPD-Distribution/EN/MPD-SH/MPD-SH.md

 ## 1. HEAR what the Spirit is saying ##

-![][hear.png]
+![][HEAR.png]

 When we gather together as disciples of the Messiah, to hear biblical teaching, we are opening ourselves not simply to human ideas or wisdom, but to spiritual words and truths, taught by the Spirit of God.

 > 	Now we have not received the spirit that belongs to the world, but the Holy Spirit Who is from God, given to us that we might realise and comprehend and appreciate the gifts of divine favour and blessing so freely and lavishly bestowed on us by God.

-And we're setting these truths forth in words not taught by human wisdom but taught by the Holy Spirit, combining and interpreting spiritual truths with spiritual language to those who possess the Holy Spirit—*1 Corinthians 2:12-13 AMP*
+> And we're setting these truths forth in words not taught by human wisdom but taught by the Holy Spirit, combining and interpreting spiritual truths with spiritual language to those who possess the Holy Spirit — *1 Corinthians 2:12-13 AMP*

 <!--\begin {pause}-->